cllei12/programming-challenge/README.md

 ### Running time

-Using VADER is faster than using DistilBERT.
+Using VADER is faster than using DistilBERT, and also the second method needs to download the pre-trained DistilBERT model first (around 250 MB).

 - VADER: 4.3903 seconds
 - Hugging Face: Sentiment analysis pipeline (DistilBERT): 22.5683 seconds